stackhpc/ansible-slurm-appliance/docs/experimental/slurm-controlled-rebuild.md

    > Due to OpenTofu/Terraform state limitations, this will plan to delete and
    > recreate all compute nodes in node groups where `ignore_image_changes: true`.
    > was not previously set.
 This is a one-time issue with adding this
-   > parameter, i.e. subsequent applys will not require this.
+   > parameter, i.e. subsequent applies will not require this.

 TODO: clarify whether, if the image is bumped at this point, the compute nodes actually get recreated on the new or the old image??